WQPT-TV: Ownership change

 On July 1, 1995, Illinois Governor Jim Edgar signed a bill which realigned the public higher education structure in Illinois.
 The Board of Regents and Board of Governors were abolished.
 Sangamon State University was merged with the University of Illinois system, making it the University of Illinois at Springfield.
 Western Illinois University was expanded to a dual campus, single university structure with the creation of a new Western Illinois University-Quad Cities campus.

 Deere & Company, Moline Foundation, IBM Corporation, and the Rock Island County Board provided land grants, facilities support, and resources for this new Riverfront campus in Moline.
-Before 1995, the Quad Cities was the largest metropolitan region in the US without a public four-year university.
+Before 1995, the Quad Cities was the largest metropolitan region in the United States without a public four-year university.

 In July 2008, WQPT lost financial support when the station was removed from the Black Hawk College's FY2009 fiscal budget.
 By May 2010, WQPT was sold to Western Illinois University-Quad Cities, with the primary objective to return WQPT to its original mission of creating more local and public affairs programming.

 From 2010 to 2014, the WQPT offices were moved from Black Hawk College facilities to the Crown Center office complex in Moline.
 The Master control operations were initially handled by Fusion Communications in Davenport and later Westar Master Control Services in Cedar Hill, Texas.

 Mary Pruess, former president and general manager of WNIT in South Bend, Indiana, was named the Director of WQPT-Quad Cities Public Television at Western Illinois University, effective April 22, 2013, by Joe Rives, Vice President of the Quad Cities and Planning at WIU.
 She replaced Rick Best, who retired in June 2012.
 Jamie Lange, who had been serving as the station's interim general manager, resumed her work as WQPT's chief development officer.

 On July 1, 2014, WQPT station offices and studios were moved to Riverfront Hall on the WIU-QC campus in Moline.
 A day earlier (June 30) the master control for WQPT returned to Illinois when WIU-QC outsourced this function to WTVP.
 Ironically, this was the original Convocom master plan for WQPT in 1983.
 Additional capital improvements included replacing microwave links from the transmitter in Orion to the new WQPT studios and a new fiber-optic connection to WTVP in Peoria.

 Cable television systems serving Macomb and McDonough County added WQPT-TV when its transmitter site was relocated to Orion and the ownership changed to Western Illinois University-Quad Cities.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: